Photo:

 “Heartstopper”

 This ongoing series is a sweet live-action show based on a graphic novel series that follows two boys through high school.
-Gay Charlie is out and recovering from being bullied about it; Nick is figuring out his bisexuality as his feelings for Charlie develop.
+Charlie is gay and out and recovering from being bullied about it; Nick is figuring out his bisexuality as his feelings for Charlie develop.
 The responses to the boys from their families and diverse friend groups fall everywhere on the spectrum from supportive to punch-worthy.
-This is a great time to get hooked on this show: season 3 is coming in October 2024!
 Stream on Netflix, rated TV-14

 “Danger and Eggs”